Logo

 In January 2012, Imran Khan claimed in an interview that he was on the last flight out of Dhaka before the Pakistan Army launched the assault for Operation Searchlight on 25 March 1971, while he was there for a cricket match.

-Imran Khan's perceived sympathy towards the Taliban, as well as his criticism of the US-led war on terror, has earned him the moniker "Taliban Khan" in Pakistani politics.
+Imran Khan's perceived sympathy towards the Taliban, as well as his criticism of the US-led war on terror, has led to him being labeled "Taliban Khan" by critics.

 Imran Khan ruled out a military solution to the conflict and denied the possibility of a fourth war between India and Pakistan over the disputed mountainous region.